wisaworks/front-porch/content/now/index.md

 ---
 title: Now
-subtitle: A chronological log of what I'm doing, updated on a quarterly basis.
+description: A chronological log of what I'm doing, updated on a quarterly basis.
 ---